TanjaKec/datachallenge/content/day2/DataWrangling/_index.en.markdown

 ## $ Ni..IZJZ.Ni...NO2       <dbl> 18.61, 22.87, 15.68, 21.97, 21.68, 12.11…
 ```

 It shows that this data set has `365` observations and `8` variables.
-Nonetheless, we need to consider what type of information do we have here:
+Nonetheless, we need to consider what type of information we have here:

-- `date` of NO2 measurment taken: given in a single column -> ✅ tidy🙂
+- `date` NO2 measurement taken: given in a single column -> ✅ tidy🙂
-- `places` where the measure of NO2 was taken: given in several columns -> ❎ tidy🙁
+- `places` where NO2 measurement was taken: given in several columns -> ❎ tidy🙁
 - `NO2` measurements: given in several columns -> ❎ tidy🙁

 Hmmm… 🤔 This doesn’t look tidy at all 😳